dff-solutions/dff-cordova-plugin-honeywell/docs/USAGE.md

 # <a name="properties"></a>BarcodeReader Properties

-A list of all valid properties from DataCollection API version 1.9.
+All valid BarcodeReader properties from DataCollection API version 1.9 can be found under Honeywell.Properties.[PROPERTY_NAME].